securefederatedai/openfl/docs/source/workflow/running_the_federation.agg_based.rst

 4. Ensure each node in the federation has a valid PKI certificate.

-5. Start the federation on the aggregator node.
+5. Start the federation.

+- On the aggregator node.

 	.. code-block:: console

 		$ fx aggregator start

-	Start the federation on the each of the collaborator nodes.
+- On the each of the collaborator nodes.

 	.. code-block:: console